 - 1. Clothing may not have obscene or suggestive language or pictures. - 2.
-Clothing may not advocate the use of alcohol, tobacco, drugs or violence.

-- 3. Hats are not to be worn inside the building from 8 a.m. to 3:30 p.m. during school hours but may be worn during school activities including athletic events if worn properly.
-Pants, shorts, and shirts should not have large rips or tears in them. - 4.
-Clothing should cover the entire midriff, backside, and all undergarments. - 5.
-Shorts must be an acceptable length that when student is seated the shorts cover at least Two inches of skin on the leg. - 6.
+Clothing may not advocate the use of alcohol, tobacco, drugs or violence. - 3.
+Hats are not to be worn inside the building at any time, but may be worn during school activities including athletic events if worn properly. - 4.
+Pants, shorts, and shirts should not have large rips or tears in them. - 5.
+Clothing should cover the entire midriff, backside, and all undergarments. - 6.
+Shorts must be an acceptable length that when a student is seated the shorts cover at least two inches of skin on the leg. - 7.
 No spaghetti strap style shirts.